Summer Internship Grants

-Thanks to the generosity of numerous alumni, parents and friends, 60 students received $199,000 in funding for summer 2018 internships.
-The application period for summer 2019 grants opens Friday, March 1, 2019.
+Thanks to the generosity of numerous alumni, parents and friends, 98 students received over $275,000 in funding for summer 2019 internships.
+The application period for summer 2020 grants opens Sunday, March 1, 2020.

 If you have secured or are in the interview process for an unpaid or low-paying internship, you must submit one common application (consisting of an online application, professional résumé, prospective budget and internship description) to the Center for Career Development through Handshake (login required) to be considered for funding.